Police free abducted Bayelsa civil servant, arrest 2 kidnappers

-A female civil servant abducted by a four-man gang that seize unsuspecting car owners in Yenagoa has been rescued, whilst the abductors were trying to withdraw cash from her account on Friday.
+A female civil servant abducted by a four-man gang that seizes unsuspecting car owners in Yenagoa has been rescued, whilst the abductors were trying to withdraw cash from her account on Friday.

-Mr Asinim Butswat, Spokesman of the Police Command in Bayelsa, told newsmen that the operation followed a distress call which prompted the dispatch of the team to the crime scene.
+Mr Asinim Butswat, Spokesman of the Police Command in Bayelsa, told News Agency of Nigeria (NAN) that the operation followed a distress call that prompted the dispatch of the team to the crime scene.

-The frequent reports of the armed gang who claim to be from Bayelsa State Envronmental Authourity had compelled the agency to disown the group and stated that it had no task force.
+The frequent reports of the armed gang who claim to be from Bayelsa State Environmental Authority had compelled the agency to disown the group and stated that it had no task force.

+READ ALSO: Zamfara abduction: We won’t succumb to blackmail by bandits, says Buhari

 Butswat confirmed that the hoodlums seized their victim at Imgbi Road in Yenagoa and were moving around town seeking a POS point to make withdrawals when the Police squad swooped on them.